gustavomarty/Analysers-Elasticsearch/README.md

 # Analyzers Elasticsearch
-Indexing data using Elasticsearch and Analyzers as WordNet to apply synonyms.
+Indexing data using ElasticSearch and Analyzers as WordNet to apply synonyms.

 ## Structure: